technomancy/leiningen/doc/PLUGINS.md

 The first argument to your task function should be the current project.
-It will be a map which is based on the `project.clj` file, but it also has :name, :group, :version, and :root keys added in, among other things.
+It will be a map which is based on the `project.clj` file, but it also has `:name`, `:group`, `:version`, and `:root` keys added in, among other things.
 To see what project maps look like, try using the `lein-pprint` plugin; then you can run `lein pprint` to examine any project.
 If you want it to take parameters from the command-line invocation, you can make the function take more arguments.

 Most tasks may only be run in the context of another project.
-If your task can be run outside a project directory, add `^:no-project-needed` metadata to your task defn to indicate it.
+If your task can be run outside a project directory, add `^:no-project-needed` metadata to your task defn to indicate so.
+Your task should still accept a project as its first argument, but it will be allowed to be nil if it's run outside a project directory.
 If you are inside a project, Leiningen should change to the root of that project before launching the JVM, so `(System/getProperty "user.dir")` should be the project root.
+The current directory of the JVM cannot be changed once launched.

 The `lein help` task uses docstrings.
 A namespace-level docstring will be used as the short summary if present; if not then it will take the